Conditional Use Permit (CUP) Process

 - A map showing the subject property (preferably a copy of the Valuation Map available from the Map Room, City Hall)

-- Six (6) copies of a concept plan and a digital copy (YY-MM-DD_FileName) indicating proposed use of the property.
-Once deemed complete per the Public Hearing Application checklist, the petition will be placed on the first available Technical Review Committee (TRC) agenda.
+Six (6) copies of a concept plan anda digital copy (YYMMDD_FileName) indicating proposed use of the property.
+Once deemed complete per the Public Hearing Application checklist, the petition will be placed on the first available Technical Review Committee (TRC) agenda. ***As of 3/23/20 hardcopies are not required

 - Two (2) photographs of each required sign providing notification of the proposed conditional use permit.
 The first photograph shall show the wording on the sign, and the second photograph shall show the sign's location on the property.
 Both photographs shall be time and date-stamped.